United States (Mountain View)

 “Whoever you are, wherever you are, you only have to know one thing.
 You can learn anything.”

-That’s the motto of nonprofit organisation, Khan Academy, which is now one of the world’s most popular online classrooms.
+That’s the motto of nonprofit organisation, Khan Academy, which is changing the rules of education and now one of the world’s most popular online classrooms.
+The nonprofit mission is to provide a free, world-class education for anyone, anywhere.

-In 2008, hedge fund analyst Salman Khan went from making YouTube maths videos for his cousin to providing social good on a much larger scale – delivering world-class, free education to anyone of any age, anywhere, any time.
-Over time, he built a database of over 10,000 interactive instructional tutorials from physics to history, using step-by-step doodles, screen capture software and his personal ‘superstar teacher’ voiceover.
+Although this feels very timely, it was in 2008 that hedge fund analyst Salman Khan went from making YouTube maths videos for his cousin to providing social good on a much larger scale – delivering world-class, free education to anyone of any age, anywhere, any time.
+Over time, he built a database of over 10,000 interactive instructional tutorials (and counting) from physics to history, using step-by-step doodles, screen capture software and his personal ‘superstar teacher’ voiceover.

 A quick delve offers up ‘Art of Africa’ and ‘Microeconomics’.
 On further exploration, a discussion on artist Damien Hirst and trigonometry tests.
 There’s even a module on the future.